• Barnet travel to the Kingfield Stadium tonight to face Woking FC.

 • Hill helped Woking return to the Conference as Conference South champions during the 2011/12 season.

-• Woking shot to prominence in the 1990/91 season when they got the third round of the FA Cup.
+• Woking shot to prominence in the 1990/91 season when they got to the third round of the FA Cup.

 • After beating three Conference teams they drew West Bromwich Albion, narrowly losing 1-0 to a Kevin Sheedy goal.